aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Our existing code already has a component where the user can supply their username and password to sign in.
 You can see this if you select the "Sign in" link on the top right of the home page.

-If you're still logged in from registering, you'll need to delete the token from local storage to see the Sign In link (we haven't implemented the log out functionality yet).
+If you're still logged in from registering, you'll need to delete the token from `localStorage` to see the Sign In link (we haven't implemented the log out functionality yet).
 You can do this from the dev tools - either the `Application` tab on Chromium browsers, or the `Storage` tab on Firefox.

 In `client/components/SignIn.jsx`, you'll need to implement the `handleClick` function for the Sign In button.